Passion flower plants

 They are commonly known as passionfruits, maracuyas or granadillas.
 The last noun is used because their fruits look similar to those of pomegranate – ” granada ” in Spanish.

-From a medicinal point of view, all passion flowers some similar medicinal properties (See Pasion flower supplement in the listing above)
+From a medicinal point of view, all passion flowers some similar medicinal properties (See Passion flower supplement in the listing below)

 Types of passion flowers

 Coming from South America, they have been exported to the tropical regions of Africa and Asia.
 There are about 500 species of this gender in their origin place.
 All they are eatable, although there are some that are more appropriate as food than others.
 For example:

 - Passiflora incarnata: it produces a fruit that sometimes reaches the size of a melon.
 It is generally consumed in marmalades in some southern states of USA It was already used by the old Aztecs to treat the bites of the snakes, reason why is was known as ” Tongue of snake” and the first Indian natives used it like a food and as disinfectant.
 (Image and information about this species)

 - Passiflora ligularis: It is called sweed granadilla because of its sweetness.
 It grows in Mexico.

 - Passiflora maliformis: It is called Yellow skin.
 It comes from Brazil.
 Very aromatic and bittersweet, it is used in flavour industry.

 - Passiflora antioquiensis: Native from Colombia with elliptic yellow fruits and leaves till 15 cm long